Get Back: Recordings and post-production work

-The Beatles performed "Get Back" (along with other songs from the album) as part of The Beatles' rooftop performance, which took place on the roof of Apple Studios in Savile Row, London on 30 January 1969, an edited version of which was included in the Let It Be film.
+The Beatles performed "Get Back" (along with other songs from the album) as part of their rooftop performance, which took place on the roof of Apple Studios in Savile Row, London, on 30 January 1969, an edited version of which was included in the Let It Be film.
 "Get Back" was performed in full three times.
-During the third, which marked the end of the rooftop performance, the Beatles were interrupted by the police who had received complaints from office workers nearby.
+During the third, which marked the end of the rooftop performance, the Beatles were interrupted by the police, who had received complaints from office workers nearby.
 After the police spoke to Mal Evans, he turned off Lennon and Harrison's amplifiers only for Harrison to switch them back on, insisting that they finish the song.
 McCartney said, "You've been playing on the roofs again, and that's no good, and you know your Mummy doesn't like that ... she gets angry ... she's gonna have you arrested!
 Get back!"
 The third rooftop performance of "Get Back" is available on Anthology 3: the last song of the Beatles' final live performance.

-At the end of the last rooftop performance of "Get Back", the audience applauds and McCartney says "Thanks, Mo" in reply to Maureen Starkey's cheering.
+At the end of the last rooftop performance of "Get Back", the audience applauds, and McCartney says, "Thanks, Mo", in reply to Maureen Starkey's cheering.
 Lennon adds: "I'd like to say thank you on behalf of the group and ourselves and I hope we've passed the audition".
 Spector used some of the talk preceding the master take of 27 January and edited on these comments to make the album version sound different from the single.

-The stereo single version, and that of the B-side, "Don't Let Me Down", were the first Beatles recordings to feature Starr's drum kit in true stereo, mixed across the left and right channels.
-This utilised the then-fairly new 8-track recording technology and was a result of the growing popularity of stereo over mono.
-The only other Beatles' track to employ this recording method was "The End" on Abbey Road.